cunjunyu/VSNet/README.md

 # VSNet
 Code for 'Siamese Convolutional Neural Network for Sub-millimeter-accurate Camera Pose Estimation and Visual Servoing'

 Notice the repo is still in progress, we only provide code to train the neural network.
-Code to for ROS and robotic arm control is not included.
+Code for ROS and robotic arm control is not included.

 ## Dataset